yanlifang/InterviewPreparation/interview/spring.md

 ## DI
 The dependency inversion principle
-The client delegates to calls to another obj the responsibility of providing its dependencies
+The client delegates to call another obj the responsibility of providing its dependencies

 Constructor Injection: define the dependency interface and class, create a constructor in your class for injections, configure the dependency injection in Spring Config file
 Setter injection